 Since real estate syndications pool the funds of many investors; it allows individual investors access to large, high-quality properties.
 Instead of providing a 30% down payment themselves; the syndicate might be offering individual shares of the investment for only 1%-2% of the purchase price.
 The syndicator will also handle the loan approval process; including signing on the loan.
 A $20 million property might now be accessible to an individual investor for $25,000 per share.
 The majority of commercial real estate transactions are completed using some form of syndication.

 Minimizing risk is easily accomplished with real estate syndications, coinciding with the diversification benefit.
 Instead of investing 100% of your capital into a single investment, an investor is able to easily spread their capital over several separate investments.

 Syndicate investors are “limited partners” while the “syndicator” is the “general partner.”
 A limited partner’s risk ends after they have made their investment.
 A limited partner has no exposure or liability for any; lawsuits against the property, mortgages on the property, liens, etc. The limited partner simply invests a set amount of money without any other responsibility or obligation including; personal liability or credit risk.

 6. Inflation Hedge

 Real estate, in general, has always been an excellent inflation hedge, however; cash flowing, commercial real estate, with long-term, fixed debt, provides the highest returns in its property class.
-The limited supply and high demand of apartments, along with other commercial properties, continually outpaces the rise in inflation.
-A cash flowing, commercial property that is properly leveraged will significantly outperform other asset classes during any inflationary period.
+The limited supply and high demand for apartments, along with other commercial properties, continually outpace the rise in inflation.
+A cash-flowing, commercial property that is properly leveraged will significantly outperform other asset classes during any inflationary period.

 7. Tangible Assets